|Upsilon Deuteron Chapter - Our Mission|

 Wabash College is, as anyone will attest, is a rigorous academic institution which demands much of its students in its quest to create well-rounded, knowledgeable men.
 Theta Delta Chi recognizes this and provides the necessary support for students in their time at Wabash.
 As one of the smaller fraternities, we offer the ability for personal one-on-one tutoring with upperclassmen in similar fields of study.
 The brothers of Theta Delta Chi are very diverse in their academic pursuits, with pre-med to religion and everything in between.
 Ours is the BEST GPA on campus and similar dedication asked of those who stay here.
 A minimum GPA of 2.5 is required to be an initiate and the upper-classmen provide all the necessary support to anyone who may be struggling.
 From editing a paper to group study sessions, the brotherhood of Theta Delta Chi holds each other accountable in their academic endeavors.
 Nightly study tables are required for freshmen during the week and regularly attended by older brothers, an invaluable asset in what may otherwise be an overwhelming first semester in a new environment.

 Theta Delta Chi has a strong athletic tradition at Wabash.
-Roughly half our Brothers participate in varsity sports, with more involved in club sports, and almost everyone involved in intramurals Theta Delts are active in Soccer, Track, Cross Country, Martial Arts, and Lacrosse.
+Roughly half our Brothers participate in varsity sports, with more involved in club sports, and almost everyone involved in intramurals Theta Delts are active in Baseball, Golf, Lacrosse, and Football.
 In addition to participating in sports, the Theta Delt Brothers are also avid fans of Wabash athletics.
 We regularly tailgate at football games, chant during basketball games, and cheer on our futbol brothers and runners.
 If you're interested in maintaining your interest in athletics during college, either for Wabash or in intramurals, Theta Delta Chi is an excellent choice for you.